 What Type of Accounting System is used?

-There are three general categories of funds in a local unit's audit report,
+There are three general categories of funds in a local unit's audit report, they are:

 - Governmental Funds: Governmental funds are used to cover expenditures of

 general operations (just like a person pays his or her household or business

 - Local unit services that are not covered by fees Such as Public Health and Public Safety.

 - Proprietary Funds: Proprietary funds are used to keep track of (account

 for) business like activities (activities supported, in part, by fees or

 charges) Examples of proprietary funds include:

 - Park Fees